Terrorism & Democracy in Burkina-Faso: Conceptual Framework

-First, terrorism generates a trade-off between security and freedom.
-Terrorism increases insecurity, leading citizens to prioritize immediate safety over democratic ideas such as civil liberties. \textcite{berrebi_are_2008} find that terrorism significantly influences voting preferences in Israel, leading to increased support for right-wing parties, which are perceived as stronger on security issues.
-Specifically, they found that a terrorist attack occurring within three months of an election increases the vote share for right-wing parties in the affected locality by approximately 1.35 percentage points.
-Additionally, in his essay, \textcite{huq2018terrorism} highlights that fear of terrorism can lead individuals to support restrictions on civil liberties and authoritarian policies.
-Thus, individuals can contribute to democratic backsliding through public support for emergency powers or acceptance of authoritarian measures.
-In the case of Burkina Faso, repeated coups in 2022 were justified by military leaders as necessary for addressing terrorism.
-The deterioration of the security situation was precisely one of the main reasons for the putsch against President Roch Marc Christian Kaboré.
-The speech given at the second coup of 2022 was as follows: "Far from liberating the territories that were occupied, new areas have fallen under the control of armed terrorist groups.
-Our valiant people have suffered enough and are still suffering" (\textcite{Diaw2022}).
-Public support for these coups (\textcite{zie2023mobilisations}) indicates a potential willingness to trade democratic governance for perceived security.
-Under this channel, terrorism amplifies fear and uncertainty.
-Indeed, \textcite{guo_does_2022} reveals that low-casualty terrorist attacks increase pessimism about future living conditions by 11 percentage points when comparing individuals surveyed just before and after the attacks in the same region.
-This situation explains why citizens are becoming more accepting of authoritarian measures and military governance to provide security.
+Second, terrorism affects trust in democratic institutions by exposing their inability to respond effectively to crises.
+This mechanism is what \parencite{AKAY2020103394} called "the rational evaluation".
+Terrorism can expose a government to scrutiny.
+In Burkina Faso, as terrorism continues to increase, we observe an erosion of people's trust in civilian governments, which they perceive as incapable of addressing urgent needs.
+In the case of Burkina Faso, repeated coups in 2022 were justified by military leaders as necessary to address the growing terrorist threat.
+The deterioration of the security situation was one of the main reasons invoked for the ousting of President Roch Marc Christian Kaboré.
+As declared in the speech following the second coup of 2022: "Far from liberating the territories that were occupied, new areas have fallen under the control of armed terrorist groups.
+Our valiant people have suffered enough and are still suffering" \parencite{Diaw2022}.
+Public support for these coups reflects the lack of trust in democratic governance \parencite{zie2023mobilisations}.
+Repeated terrorist attacks highlight the perceived inability of civilian governments to protect citizens, eroding trust in democratic institutions.